campusbeats/campusbeats.github.io/index.md

 Users can also choose to go to the calendar page, which will show a listing of events that users have created.
 Clicking on a calendar day opens a popup that allows users to enter a title, start time, and end time for their event, and it will be inserted into the calendar.

-# Guide to using Campus Beats
+# User Guide to using Campus Beats
-## User Experience of Campus Beats
+## User Experience

 Upon entering Campus Beats, you will be met with the landing page: